-Figure 1 illustrates the state-of-the-art O-RAN architecture as it fits the services in smart factories.
+Figure 1 illustrates the state-of-the-art Open RAN architecture to be used in smart factories.
 Two critical components are to be noted, namely the non-real-time (non-RT) RIC, inside the Service Management and Orchestration (SMO), and the near-RT RIC.
 The SMO framework connects to RAN nodes of the network through the A1 and O1 open interfaces.
 The Non-RT RIC focuses on RAN policy management, updates/upgrades, and radio resource management.
 Moreover, it guides the near-RT RIC via the A1 interface.
 The policies and higher-layer procedures to be applied on the RAN are handled with the help of rApps running on the non-RT RIC.
 The near-RT RIC component is located on the network's edge, connecting to the O-CU and O-DU through the E2 open interface, and runs xApps.
 Intelligent network orchestration can be achieved by deploying AI/ML algorithms on rApps/xApps.